Østergade 13, Copenhagen: Architecture

 Østergade 13 originates in two separate buildings.
 The western building was constructed prior to the Copenhagen Fire of 1728.
 It was later subject to alterations in 1773.
 The eastern building was constructed before 1749.
 The two buildings were both adapted in the 1830s and finally to their present appearance in 1856.
 The present building is a fourwinged complex surrounding a central courtyard.
 The central main entrance opens to a long corridor.
-It features a lunette with a silhouette of a grouop of people and the house number just inside the main entrance.
+It features a lunette with a silhouette of a group of people and the house number just inside the main entrance.